 Climate • July temperatures in Ecuador are moderate, reaching 60–70°F when the sun is out, and cooling off substantially at night.
 Although the Galápagos Islands are located on the Equator, the cool Humboldt Current makes the ocean water quite chilly year round.

 Meals • We begin each day with breakfast at our residence, and enjoy lunches and dinners at small, local restaurants and cafes, and we occasionally hit the markets to shop for a picnic lunch.
-In the host village, we eat delicious home-cooked meals prepared by local cooks.

 Cuisine • Ecuador is known for its variety of exotic fruits and fresh juices, an abundance of potato varieties and other root vegetables, delicious seafood, and flavorful soups.
-Seafood is a popular staple on the Galápagos Islands.
+Seafood is a popular staple in the Galápagos Islands.

 Language • Spanish is Ecuador’s official tongue and is widely spoken, but ten indigenous languages are also spoken throughout the country.
-Kichwa is the first language of the highland Indians, including most residents of our host villages.

-Sign up for two programs & save $500!
+Enroll in two programs & save $500!

 $300 tuition discount + no application fee